Aileen Wuornos: Early criminal activity

 On May 27, 1974, at age 18, Wuornos was arrested in Jefferson County, Colorado, for driving under the influence (DUI), disorderly conduct, and firing a .22-caliber pistol from a moving vehicle.
 She was later charged with failure to appear.

 In 1976, Wuornos hitchhiked to Florida, where she met 69-year-old yacht club president Lewis Gratz Fell.
 They married quickly, and the announcement of their nuptials was printed in the local newspaper's society pages.
 Wuornos continually involved herself in confrontations at their local bar and went to jail briefly for assault.
 She also hit Fell with his own cane, leading him to gain a restraining order against her within weeks of the marriage.
 She returned to Michigan where, on July 14, 1976, she was arrested at Bernie's Club in Mancelona, Antrim County and charged with assault and disturbing the peace for throwing a cue ball at a bartender's head.

 On July 17, her brother Keith died of esophageal cancer and Wuornos received $10,000 from his life insurance.
 Wuornos and Fell annulled their marriage on July 21 after only nine weeks.
 In August 1976, Wuornos was given a $105 fine for drunk driving.
-She used the money inherited from her brother to pay the fine and spent the rest within two months buying luxuries including a new car, which she wrecked shortly afterwards.
+She used the money inherited from her brother to pay the fine, and bought a car, which she wrecked shortly afterwards.
+She spent the rest of the money within 2 months.